mbovel/itp-project/extended_abstract.md

 ## Abstract

 We implement, verify, and compare increasingly complete decision procedures for the theory of equality in the Coq proof assistant.
 We start with a decision procedure for equality only (reflexive-symmetric-transitive closure), then extend it to uninterpreted functions (congruent closure), initially for single argument functions and later for multiple arguments.
 Subsequently, we introduce support for commutativity by adding a normalization step.
-If time permits, we plan to also extend our framework to handle lists and to provide a mechanized worst-case analysis of the decision procedures.
+If time permits, we plan to also extend our framework to handle lists and to provide a mechanized worst-case analysis of the decision procedures performance.

 ## Motivation